 Done poorly, your new employee orientation will leave your new employees wondering why on earth they walked through your door.
 This lays the foundation for a negative employee experience of your job and organization—why go there when the war for excellent talent is escalating?

 Picture this scenario, which plays out every day in organizations.
 Your company’s new employee orientation program has slick, pre-printed handouts.
 The program’s savvy, friendly presenter uses good visuals such as overhead transparencies and a white marker board.
 Participants receive a guided tour of the facility.
+The hundred-page employee handbook is safely tucked under their arms or increasingly, the new employee is given a link to an employee handbook that is the equivalent of 100 pages online.

 Remember That Your New Hires Are Human